re:vision logo

 The Initiative

-Join the re:vision initiative by replicating an impactful study using our LAION-fMRI dataset.
+Join the re:vision initiative by replicating findings from an image-related fMRI study using the LAION-fMRI dataset.

 Replication award